-Wilderness Watch, joined by Western Watersheds Project, has just won a significant victory for the six Wildernesses in the Owyhee region in Idaho.
+Wilderness Watch, joined by Western Watersheds Project, won a significant victory in 2016 for the six Wildernesses in the Owyhee region in Idaho.
 The victory came in our settlement of an appeal of the Bureau of Land Management’s (BLM’s) Owyhee Canyonlands Wilderness and Wild and Scenic Rivers Management Plan.
 Our appeal challenged decisions approving commercial trapping, unattended hunting blinds, and virtually unlimited motor vehicle use by ranchers.

 Protected in 2009 as Wilderness, the Owyhee Canyonlands complex is one of the largest intact desert ecosystems in the lower 48 states.
 The Canyonlands provide a spectacular maze of rugged plateaus, water-filled canyons, and a sense of remoteness rivaled by few landscapes.
 The six separate Wildernesses are the Owyhee River Wilderness, North Fork Owyhee Wilderness, Pole Creek Wilderness, Big Jacks Creek Wilderness, Little Jacks Creek Wilderness, and the Bruneau-Jarbidge Rivers Wilderness.
 Congress designated these six Wildernesses in 2009 as part of the Omnibus Public Lands Management Act.
 Altogether they total over 516,000 acres of Wilderness.
 BLM manages all six areas together under a new wilderness management plan.

 But several aspects of the wilderness management plan violated the 1964 Wilderness Act and the National Environmental Policy Act.
 We challenged these violations with the Interior Board of Land Appeals (IBLA), and BLM decided to reach a settlement with us.

 The settlement, approved by IBLA, contains the following victories for these Wildernesses: